Steph6057/Git_Pyladies/README.md

 # Git_Pyladies

-Pyladies Vienna python beginners course (first repository).
+Pyladies Vienna python beginners course [linkedIn](https://www.linkedin.com/in/stephanie-omoja-257966230/).

 Pyladies is an international mentorship group with the focus of helping women become active in python open-source community.